Scrivelsby

-Scrivelsby is a village and ecclesiastical parish in the East Lindsey district of the County of Lincolnshire, England.
+Scrivelsby is a village and civil parish in the East Lindsey district of the County of Lincolnshire, England.
 It is situated 2 mi south of Horncastle and is on the B1183 road 1 mi east from the A153 road.
-It is administered by the civil parish of Mareham on the Hill.

-Historically the manor was held by grand serjeanty, a form of feudal tenure which required the performance of a ceremonial service rather than a money payment – in this case as the King's Champion.
+Historically, the manor was held by grand serjeanty, a form of feudal tenure which required the performance of a ceremonial service rather than a money payment – in this case as the King's Champion.

 History

 The manor of Scrivelsby is listed in the Domesday Book of 1086 as "Scrivelesbi" and was held in chief from the king.

 It then comprised 89 households, 16 villagers, 11 smallholders and 30 freemen, with 8.5 ploughlands, a meadow of 5 acre, woodland of 100 acre, a mill and a church.

 In 1086 the manor was held by Robert Dispensator (Latin) ("Robert the Bursar").

 Robert was succeeded by his brother Urse d'Abetot, feudal baron of Salwarpe in Worcestershire.

-Shortly thereafter the manor was in the possession of Roger Marmion (d.1129), of Tamworth Castle, then in Warwickshire, 1st feudal baron of Tamworth, and lord of Fountenay in Normandy, it is believed due to his having married the daughter and heiress of Urse d'Abetot.
+Shortly thereafter the manor was in the possession of Roger Marmion (d.1129), of Tamworth Castle, then in Warwickshire, 1st feudal baron of Tamworth, and lord of Fountenay in Normandy.
+This acquisition is believed to be due to his marriage to the daughter and heiress of Urse d'Abetot.

 Robert Marmion held the manor of Scrivelsby by grand serjeanty on condition that he should perform the duty of King's Champion.

 The Marmions had historically been Champions to the Dukes of Normandy and King Henry I wanted to re-establish that relationship for his English crown.